Long March 12

-The Long March 12 (长征十二号运载火箭 (Chang Zheng 12), abbreviated LM-12 for export or CZ-12 within China), is a Chinese medium-lift launch vehicle carrier rocket.
-Both stages use liquid fuel: refined kerosene (RP-1) and liquid oxygen (LOX).
+The Long March 12 (LM-12, 长征十二号运载火箭 (Chang Zheng 12), CZ-12) is a Chinese kerolox medium-lift launch vehicle manufactured by Shanghai Academy of Spaceflight Technology.
+Capable of placing at least 12 t of payload in low Earth orbit (LEO) and at least 6 t in a 700 km Sun-synchronous orbit, it first launched in November 2024, from Wenchang Space Launch Site.

-The manufacturer is Shanghai Academy of Spaceflight Technology.
-It is capable of placing at least 12 t of payload in low Earth orbit and at least 6 t in a 700 km Sun-synchronous orbit.
-Its first launch took place on November 30, 2024 from the Hainan International Commercial Aerospace Launch Site on Hainan island.
+The CZ-12 has flown six launches up to June 2026, all to LEO with a Guowang satellite internet constellation payload.
+Its first stage is powered by four YF-100K engines while its second stage is powered by two YF-115 engines.
+It is more economical than the medium-lift/heavy-lift Long March 7, which was designed to become human-rated.

-There is also a planned reusable version of the rocket, the CZ-12A; efforts are currently underway to verify stage-reusability technology via vertical take-off, vertical landing (VTVL) tests.
+There are also two reusable versions of the rocket, Long March 12A and Long March 12B.
+The CZ-12A variant first flew in December 2025; it successfully reached orbit although the initial first-stage recovery attempt was not successful.
+The CZ-12B, a commercially-oriented variant, first flew in June 2026; first stage recovery was not attempted.

 History and details

 CZ-12

 On 26 February 2024, the China Aerospace Science and Technology Corporation (CASC) released its annual "Blue Book" which detailed the company's launch plans for the coming year; one of the projects revealed in the Blue Book is the new Long March 12 medium-lift rocket.
 Long March 12 (CZ-12) is designed as a two-stage rocket: its first stage is powered by four YF-100K 1250 KN engines using RP-1 and liquid oxygen while its second stage is powered by two YF-115 180 kN engines also using RP-1/LOX.
 The rocket offers two payload fairing choices, one with a diameter of 5.2 metres and another with a diameter of 4.2 metres.

 CZ-12 has a stage diameter of 3.8 metres, a first for China.
 It is launched from the new commercial launch site located at China's coastal spaceport in Wenchang.

 The maiden launch of the new rocket occurred at 14:25 UTC on 30 November 2024 from the Hainan International Commercial Aerospace Launch Site.
 There were two payloads on the launch: the “Satellite Internet Technology Test Satellite” and the “Technology Test Satellite-3”.
 Notably, this launch featured the new YF-100K rocket engine in its initial orbital launch attempt; the engine is a critical component of the under-development superheavy-lift Long March 10 lunar rocket.
 In addition, the maiden launch of the CZ-12 also constitutes the debut launch from the new Hainan commercial launch site.